Skip to main content

 For this stuffed chicken wings, there are a lot of various filling options, such as glutinous rice, ham with carrots and celery, and shrimp. or the filling of your choice, to me it is just all up to you and how you like it to be.

-My freezer is always stocked with pre-made pork meatballs and dumpling filling.
-Therefore, I just stuff the chicken wings with the ready-made filling.
+I am using minced meat for my filling.
+It's also contains with glass noodles, mushrooms, fresh coriander roots and stems, and other spices.
 There are two methods to prepare these stuffed chicken wings: baking or frying.
-Of course, an air fryer can also be used for cooking.
+Of course, an air fryer can also be used for this recipe .

 I'm starting with a full wing for this recipe, but I'll save the drumettes for another dish, for instance, turmeric chicken soup.
 The wing tip-attached portion looks much prettier and serves as a handle, making it much simpler to debone.